Parenting Tips 9 min read

 Location: Disable location access for most apps, especially social media and gaming apps.

-Parental controls are essential tools for protecting children’s privacy, but they work best when combined with education and open communication.
+Parental controls are useful tools for protecting children’s privacy, but they work best when paired with education and open communication.

 Screen time limits: Set reasonable time limits for different types of apps and activities.